-A separation agreement is a voluntary agreement you can make when you want to stop living together as a couple.
+A legal separation agreement is a voluntary agreement you can make when you want to stop living together as a couple.
 It sets out the arrangements you want to make for things like:

 Married or Unmarried